fermyon/developer/content/cloud/upgrade.md

 version = "0.1.1"
 ```

-{{ details "Additional info" "Spin application are packaged using [Bindle](https://github.com/deislabs/bindle).
-Bindle ensures immutability, meaning you cannot overwrite a Bindle (name+version), once it has been uploaded to a Bindle server. /n/n `spin deploy` will fail if you try to redeploy a version of an application, which already exists in the Fermyon Cloud." }}
+Whether you've just updated your application code or also bumped the version, you can now deploy the upgraded version

-You can now deploy the upgraded version of your application by running this command:
+of your application by running this command:

 <!-- @selectiveCpy -->